veteranbv/project_capture/README.md

 ## Features

 - 🧠 AI-Ready: Captures project contents in a format optimized for AI/LLM consumption
-- 🎨 Modern CLI: Intuitive and visually appealing command-line interface
+- 🎨 Modern UI: Intuitive and visually appealing web interface using Streamlit
 - 📁 Smart Filtering: Honors `.gitignore` patterns and excludes common build artifacts
 - 🌳 Directory Tree: Generates a clear visual representation of your project structure
 - 📄 File Contents: Captures the contents of all relevant project files